top of page

 Rural Aid

 Rural Aid is Australia’s most trusted rural charity.
-It provides critical support to farmers affected by natural disaster through wellbeing and fodder assistance.
+It provides critical support to farmers affected by natural disaster through wellbeing, fodder, water tanks and monetary assistance.

 They offer free, confidential counselling to Rural Aid registered farmers and their family.